 Let’s see the application of the essential option in the case of our dataset.

-Firstly, click on the Home tab>Sort & Filter toolbar>Custom Sort.
+- Secondly, click on the Home tab>Sort & Filter toolbar>Custom Sort.

-Then a dialog box will be opened.
+- Eventually, a Sort dialog box will appear.

-Secondly, choose the Oldest to Newest as the Order.
+- Fourthly, choose the Oldest to Newest as the Order.

-3. Convert Date-Time to Number and Sorting
+3. Converting Date-Time to Number and Sorting

-Assuming that, the delivery date and time are provided together simultaneously.
+Assuming that, the Delivery Date and Time are provided together simultaneously.
 Interestingly, you can do that.

-Here, C5 is the delivery date and D5 is the delivery time.
+Here, C5 is the Delivery Date and D5 is the Delivery Time.

 You may be surprised how it is possible to add dates and time concurrently.